rodrigoserracoelho/capi-gateway-k8s/README.md

   - Prometheus Manifest / Service
   - Grafana Manifest / Service
   - Config maps (Mongo, Prometheus, Grafana, Certificates)
+  - Kafka / Zookeeper Manifest / Service

 ##### The goal is to have the following endpoints available:
   - https://gateway.<your domain>
   - https://manager.<your domain>

+We are still integrating the following endpoints on K8s:
   - https://zipkin.<your domain>
   - https://grafana.<your domain>

 # Get your certificates
 If you have already your strategy to generate certificates you can skip this part, we used Lets Encrypt

 #### Prerequisites:
    * The domain configured
    * Running apache on port 80